DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-tree-column.md

 row | any | Specifies the cell's row. column | [Column](grid.md#column) | Specifies the cell's column.
-controls? | ReactNode | A React node to be placed in the cell part that display controls. children? | ReactNode | A React node to be placed in the cell part that display data.
+controls? | ReactNode | A React node to be placed in the cell part that display controls. children? | ReactNode | A React node to be placed in the cell part that display cell value.

 ### TableTreeColumn.IndentProps